 Yield impacts rankings, reputation, and other factors, so colleges seek to make their yield as high as possible.
 When prospective students show that they’re invested in the institution by visiting it or speaking to admissions representatives at college fairs, they are indicating that they are likely to attend if they are extended an offer of admission.
 Interest quotient (IQ) (demonstrated interest) is one important way of differentiating students.
 In a highly competitive college admissions process where many students almost certainly have similar GPAs, test scores or other numerical ‘qualifiers’, factors like extracurricular activities, recommendations and IQ become ‘tipping factors’.

 Colleges spend thousands of dollars maintaining websites and social media to educate and engage applicants and their families.
-One of the best uses of my time was watching college adverts/info videos and student vlogs on YouTube to get a good perspective of the college.
+Although one of the best uses of my time was watching college adverts/info videos and student vlogs on YouTube to get a good perspective of the college.

 Colleges really care about the supplemental essay questions because it's the most personal to them.
 Use your research to show off knowledge of the college by tailoring your responses based on details of programs and campus life you’ve gleaned from visits, written materials, or interacting on the social network.
 The more specific, the better.